Colmmm/notes2flash/docs/README.md

 ## Usage with Obsidian

 Compatibility with Obsidian is limited due to the lack of free native public access cloud storage.
-Scraping is done via the Obsius addon (https://github.com/jonstodle/obsius-obsidian-plugin):
+Scraping is done via the Obsius addon https://github.com/jonstodle/obsius-obsidian-plugin (shoutout to the developer!):
 1. Publish your Obsidian note via the addon to produce a live public version (e.g., https://obsius.site/2v1e5g2j566s7071371k) that can be used as a URL.

 ## workflow example 1 - General simple example